 The Company has incurred operating losses and experienced negative operating cash flows since its inception and anticipates to continue to incur losses for at least the next several years.
-As of December 31, 2021, the Company had cash and cash equivalents of \$114.1 million and an accumulated deficit of \$206.3 million.
+As of December 31, 2022, the Company had cash and cash equivalents and short-term investments of \$64.5 million and an accumulated deficit of \$266.3 million.

-The Company believes that its cash and cash equivalents as of December 31, 2021 are sufficient for the Company to fund planned operations for at least one year from the issuance date of these consolidated financial statements.
+The Company believes that its cash and cash equivalents as of December 31, 2022, in addition to the financing agreement (see Note 16) signed on March 27, 2023, which provides \$50 million of cash, are sufficient for the Company to fund planned operations for at least one year from the issuance date of these consolidated financial statements.
 The Company has historically financed its operations primarily through the sale of equity securities and, to a lesser extent from cash received pursuant to its license agreement.
 To date, the Company has not generated any revenue from product sales.
 Management expects operating losses and negative cash flows from operations to continue for the foreseeable future.
 The Company currently plans to raise additional funding as required based on the status of its clinical trials and projected cash flows.
 There can be no assurance that, in the event the Company requires additional financing, such financing will be available at terms acceptable to the Company, if at all.
 Failure to generate sufficient cash flows from operations, raise additional capital and reduce discretionary spending should additional capital not become available could have a material adverse effect on the Company's ability to achieve its business objectives.